alig2039/projSqwk/README.md

 -   ### Colour Scheme

-    -   The main colours used are a Brown background with white text, with the default Bootstrap button styles.
+    -   The main colours used are a Brown background with white text, and purple links and buttons.

 -   ### Imagery